Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1912.

 Location.
 40° 35.551′ N, 73° 40.379′ W. Marker is in Long Beach, New York, in Nassau County.
-Marker can be reached from the intersection of Laurelton Boulevard and West Pine Street, on the left when traveling north.
+It can be reached from the intersection of Laurelton Boulevard and West Pine Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 657 Laurelton Boulevard, Long Beach NY 11561, United States of America.
 Touch for directions.

-Photographed By Andrew Ruppenstein, April 24, 2019
+Photographed by Andrew Ruppenstein, April 24, 2019

 2. Cobble Villa